 10. Let The Right One In (2008)

-A Swedish horror that was good that it’s American remake was also warmly received, Let The Right One In is one of the simplest but most effective vampire movies you’re ever likely to watch.
+A Swedish horror that was so good that even its American remake was also warmly received, Let The Right One In is one of the simplest but most effective vampire movies you’re ever likely to watch.
 It’s a straightforward tale about growing up tied up in a whole bunch of viscera.

 11. Interview With the Vampire (1994)